Skip to main content

 MARC: All this time, the issue has been my esophagus?
 It is a relief to finally know what’s going on, but is there anything I can do about it?

-GASTROENTEROLOGIST: There is no cure for EoE, but there is data that DUPIXENT improved eosinophilic inflammation and difficulty swallowing.
+GASTROENTEROLOGIST: There is no cure for EoE, but there is data that DUPIXENT reduced eosinophilic inflammation in the esophagus and improved swallowing.
 It’s the first FDA-approved treatment of its kind for EoE.

 DUPIXENT targets an underlying source of inflammation that contributes to EoE and reduces EoE symptoms.
 It works by attaching to certain proteins on your immune cells to block some of the inflammatory signals that contribute to EoE.
 Adding DUPIXENT to your treatment plan may help reduce the inflammation that contributes to EoE.
 And it was clinically proven to help reduce difficulty swallowing.